decktra/model_sandbox/README.md

 The `NON_PAYABLE_PERIOD` constant can be modified if the payout policy eventually changes.

-A Period Job (such as [SideKiq's](https://github.com/mperham/sidekiq/wiki/Ent-Periodic-Jobs)) could be set at the appropiate frecuency (biweekly, according to this exercise description ) to loop through all accounts and calculate the previous date ending balance.

-In order to pay all sellers, a Period Job (such as [SideKiq's cron jobs](https://github.com/mperham/sidekiq/wiki/Ent-Periodic-Jobs)) could be configure to biweekly:
+In order to pay all sellers, a Period Job (such as [SideKiq's cron jobs](https://github.com/mperham/sidekiq/wiki/Ent-Periodic-Jobs)) could be configure to biweekly (according to this exercise description):

 1. Loop through all accounts to create indivual jobs with argument `account_id` to be process by Sidekiq.
 2. These individual jobs will then run the `PaymentSender` service for all account's that have a positive `BalanceSnapshot` amount for that payable date.